austinhuang0131/mstdn-party-plus/docs/rules.md

 ### For mstdn.party (and most other generalist instances)

-> Posts that contain nudity, sexually explicit, or violent content must be marked with an "NSFW" content warning and media marked as sensitive when posting
+> Posts that contain nudity, sexually explicit, or violent content must be marked with a content warning and media marked as sensitive when posting

 See [here](https://fedi.tips/how-to-use-content-warnings-cws-on-mastodon-and-the-fediverse/) for how to mark posts with a CW.